ALBA-Synchrotron/apg/recipe.Update_changelog_and_tag.md

-# Update changelog, build the package, tag it, and push
+# Update changelog, build the package and tag it

 ## Update the changelog